Opentronix/Opentronix/README.txt

   system, but might also be adopted to any other compatible distribution.

   Please copy and paste the lines with trailing \ as a block.
-Let's try it with this one: It should make sure all packages listed in the following two lines are going to be installed:
+Let's try it with the following one.
+It should make sure all packages listed in the two lines below, are going to be installed:

   apt-get install apache2 mysql-server mysql-client php5 \
    libapache2-mod-php5 php5-gd php5-mysql unzip